What you Need to Do Before Working with a Brand and Website Designer

 Gather your Website Resources

-If your design project also includes a website, having a few materials ready beforehand will make the process go MUCH smoother!
+If your design project also includes a website, having a few materials ready beforehand will make the process go MUCH smoother.

 Be prepared to provide website copy (the words on your site), written by either you or a copywriter.
 If you don’t have copy for your site, let your designer know before booking your project!
-Most designers will be happy to refer you to their favorite copywriters.
+Most designers will be more than happy to refer you to their favorite copywriters.

 If you have testimonials from past clients or customers, go ahead and start collecting those.
 If you don’t have any, start reaching out to your people and ask!

-Lastly, be prepared to provide your site policies: aka your Terms and Conditions and Privacy Policy.
-Your Terms and Conditions is essentially a contract between you and your website visitors, and a Privacy Policy governs how you interact with your website visitors (this one is required by law for every website).
+Lastly, be prepared to provide your site policies: aka your Terms and Conditions and Privacy Policy.* Your Terms and Conditions is essentially a contract between you and your website visitors, and a Privacy Policy governs how you interact with your website visitors (this one is required by law).
 If you sell courses or products, you’ll need Terms and Conditions specifically for sales.
 Depending on the type of business you have, you may also need disclaimers (ex. a medical disclaimer).
 Talk to a trusted lawyer to determine the exact policies your website needs.

 I highly recommend purchasing these policies from a trusted legal template shop at any point before your website launch.
-My personal favorite is The Creative Law Shop!
+My personal favorite is The Creative Law Shop.

 Know Your Goals